enyangxxx/tfFoodImageClassifier/README.md

 <img src="https://github.com/enyangxxx/tfFoodImageClassifier/blob/master/gitImg/learningcurveAndAccuracies.jpg" width="500" height="400">

 This reveals an effect of overfitting, because the model fits the training set very well, but less to the cross-validation set due to small size of dataset overall.
-A possible solution could be data augmentation to enlarge the dataset.
+A possible solution could be data augmentation to enlarge the dataset or regularization.

 ## Test result
 This is my first time ever showing the test result with single test images..
 I am very very proud to achieve this result although I know that the model can still be improved.
 But my goal is definitely achieved and a big thanks to Andrew Ng, deeplearning.ai and Coursera for teaching me how to develop my own Deep Learning project.